نوع مقاله : گزارش مورد

 نویسندگان [English]

-Background and Aims: In patients with developmental dysplasia of the hip, shelf acetabuloplasty is a common surgical procedure aimed at improving the coverage of the acetabulum over the femoral head.
+Background and Aims In patients with developmental dysplasia of the hip, shelf acetabuloplasty is a common surgical procedure aimed at improving the coverage of the acetabulum over the femoral head.
 So far, shelf acetabuloplasty has not been performed using preoperative planning, aiming to optimize morphological and biomechanical parameters and evaluate the design with finite element analysis.
-This study aims to perform a finite element analysis of the hip joint before and after shelf acetabuloplasty, contingent upon the optimization of biomechanical and morphological parameters during preoperative planning.
+This study aims to conduct a finite element analysis of the hip joint before and after shelf acetabuloplasty, contingent upon optimizing biomechanical and morphological parameters during preoperative planning.
 In these patients, inadequate coverage can lead to stress concentration in the articular cartilage due to reduced weight-bearing area, resulting in osteoarthritis.

-Materials and Methods: The case of study is a patient with challenging right hip dysplasia whose preoperative planning was performed in a three-D environment with the aim of optimizing the morphological and biomechanical parameters of the patient's hip joint.
-The joint force was calculated after extracting three-D models, aligning the pelvis in the functional coordinate system, and registering the femur on the patient's standing radiograph.
+Methods The case study is a patient with challenging right hip dysplasia whose preoperative planning was performed in a 3-D environment to optimize the morphological and biomechanical parameters of the patient’s hip joint.
+The joint force was calculated after extracting 3-D models, aligning the pelvis in the functional coordinate system, and registering the femur on the patient’s standing radiograph.
 Then, the stress distribution on the articular surface of the acetabulum before and after surgery was investigated, considering soft tissue and using the finite element method.

-Conclusion: The results showed that the use of preoperative planning, aimed at improving morphological and biomechanical parameters, can reduce stress in the articular surfaces and reduce contact pressure in the acetabular cartilage postoperatively.
+Conclusion The results showed that preoperative planning, aimed at improving morphological and biomechanical parameters, can postoperatively reduce stress in the articular surfaces and contact pressure in the acetabular cartilage.

 کلیدواژهها [English]